-Despite the potential of anthropogenic vegetation as a biodiversity asset in human-made landscapes, and its ecological interest as an assemblage of species pools from different biogeographical origins, human-made vegetation is largely absent from ecosystem management.
-A comprehensive management will require a solid definition, classification, and description of anthropogenic plant communities.
+Despite the potential of anthropogenic vegetation as a biodiversity asset in human-made landscapes and its ecological interest as an assemblage of species pools from different biogeographical origins, human-made vegetation is largely absent from ecosystem management.
+A comprehensive management will require a solid definition, classification and description of anthropogenic plant communities.
 However, the classification of anthropogenic vegetation is subject to particularities making it a special case compared to the classification of non-anthropogenic communities.
-In human-made habitats, the traditional understanding of community assembly based on sequential filtering (dispersal, abiotic, and biotic) must incorporate an additional filtering based on human preferences and actions (Swan et al. 2021).
-Human landscapes are a mosaic of land uses (Pauleit & Breuste 2011), having specific effects on plant community assembly, and driven by sociological rather than traditional ecological factors (Johnson et al. 2017).
-In addition to these potentially confounding factors, human-assisted dispersal means that anthropogenic floras are relatively homogeneous across large biogeographical scales.
-However, traditional phytosociology has tended to classify them with a level of detail similar to the one dedicated to non-anthropogenic vegetation, leading to an inflation of anthropogenic syntaxa ().
+In human-made habitats, the traditional understanding of community assembly based on sequential filtering (dispersal, abiotic and biotic) must incorporate an additional filtering based on human preferences and actions (Swan et al. 2021).
+Human landscapes are a mosaic of land uses (Pauleit & Breuste 2011), having specific effects on plant community assembly and driven by sociological rather than traditional ecological factors (Johnson et al. 2017).
 Another issue is defining anthropogenic vegetation, especially in a continent such as Europe where human impact on the landscape has been widespread since ancient times.
-The two major vegetation/habitat classifications coexisting in Europe today, phytosociological classification (Mucina et al. 2016) and the EUNIS habitat classification (Chytrý et al. 2020), have non-overlapping definitions of which plant communities fall within the ‘anthropogenic’ or ‘manmade’ categories.
+The two major vegetation/habitat classifications coexisting in Europe today, phytosociological classification (Mucina et al. 2016) and the EUNIS habitat classification (Chytrý et al. 2020), have not fully equivalent definitions of which plant communities fall within their ‘anthropogenic’ or ‘manmade’ categories.
 These issues are further muddled by the fact that most classification studies of anthropogenic vegetation have focused either on a restricted political unit (Nemec et al. 2011; Tabasevic, Jovanovic, et al. 2021) or in a subset of the vegetation, such as segetal (Zohary 1950), ruderal (Zaliberova 1995) or trampled (Golovanov et al. 2023) vegetation.
-There is a need for a numerical classification and synthesis of the full spectrum of anthropogenic vegetation, and an appropriate scale to conduct such study is the ecological region (ecoregion, hereafter), since these biogeographical units are assumed to encompass areas with a similar biogeographic history and recurrent local ecosystems (Bailey 2004).
+There is a need for a numerical classification and synthesis of the full spectrum of anthropogenic vegetation, focusing on coherent biogeographical units, i.e. areas with a similar bioclimate, a shared biogeographic history and recurrent local ecosystems (Bailey 2004).